nandac/pandoc-reader/README.md

 ### Generating a Table of Contents

-If you desire to create a Table of Contents for your posts or pages, you may do so by specifying the `--toc` or `--table-of-contents` argument in the `PANDOC_ARGS` setting as shown.
+If you desire to create a Table of Contents for your posts or pages, you may do so by specifying the `--toc` or `--table-of-contents` argument in the `PANDOC_ARGS` setting as shown:

 ```python
 PANDOC_ARGS = [